My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 During the series, Michael Wood quotes a portion of a World War I poem, referencing the Trojan War.
 The poem was discovered in the margin of a copy of A Shropshire Lad owned by Patrick Shaw-Stewart.
 He wrote it on the Turk island of Gökçeada (Imbros) just before the battle of Gallipoli.

-I promised myself, I would return to Troy and recite his poem over the ruins.
+I promised to return to Troy and recite his poem over the ruins.
 That promise took me back to Turkiye for two more tours.

 My search for Patrick took me down a rabbit hole, into his life before the war.
 He was part of the Corrupt Coterie, a group of young, affluent intellectuals held together by The Viscountess of Norfolk, Lady Dianna Manners.